 One Piece Opening 10 – We Are! by Tohoshinki

-As we all know, One Piece is a never-ending anime with almost 1000 episodes under its belt.
+As we all know, One Piece is a never-ending anime with over 1000 episodes under its belt.
 If you haven’t started it by now, you may never start it.

 That being said, that high episode count just means that there are more openings to choose from.
 This one is the third version of We Are! used as an opening track for the show.
 It’s arguably also the best version.

 This opening references all of the crew’s struggles on the way to where they are now, and it does so while the most memorable One Piece theme plays.
 It had to be this one.